bizlett/faze-movie/README.md

 This section wasn't originally planned as part of my wireframes.
 I decided to create it having reviewed the structure of my website and planned content, and deciding it was too minimalist.

 In my wireframes, the news section originally covered off that tickets were due to be announced.
-However, in this version of the website I opted to link through to Picturehouse as the exhibitor for a UK release of this fictional film.
+However, in this version of the website I opted to link through to Picturehouse as the exhibitor for a UK release of this fictional film where people can search for their theatre to book tickets.
 I also created a second column for watching on demand.
 This meant I was able to incorporate some animation elements with a zoom overlay over the logos, linking to SVOD platforms.

 #### News